chebishev/XiaomiEuRomChecker/README.md

  You can check the demo here:
  https://romchecker.pythonanywhere.com

+ Deployment server bugs:
- Unfortunately, bitly service returns Server Error (500), because of the hosting on pythonanywhere.
+- Unfortunately, bit.ly service returns Server Error (500), because of the hosting on pythonanywhere.
  So it redirects to index page if when error occurs
+- When sending email for missing/unsupported devices, it returns Server Error (500), but the email is sent.
+- It can't make requests to xiaomiui.net/all-xiaomi-codenames-5137/ because it returns 403. (it can't be whitelisted) So I've made the Market Name field to be free text instead of dynamically generated dropdown

 The project is inspired and based on the functionality of this repo (also mine): https://github.com/chebishev/xiaomi.eu-weekly-roms-checker